seandavi/MicroBioMap/README.md

 # Microbiome Compendium

-Our dataset includes over 170,000 samples of publicly available 16S rRNA amplicon sequencing data, all processed using the same pipeline and reference database.
+Our dataset includes more than 168,000 samples of publicly available 16S rRNA amplicon sequencing data, all processed using the same pipeline and reference database.